benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_mac.md

 * A copy of the *Time Stamper* program's license ("LICENSE.txt")
 * A list of outside sources that were used to help create the *Time Stamper* program ("ATTRIBUTION.txt")

-To include the aforementioned files in the *Time Stamper* disk image (.dmg), first navigate to the following directory:
+To include the aforementioned files in the *Time Stamper* disk image (.dmg), first navigate to the following directory, replacing {path_to_repository} with the location that you have saved the *timestamper* repository to on your computer:
 ```
 {path_to_repository}/extra_files/setup_files/mac
 ```